-The average concentration outside the cave and inside the cave of Σ DDTs and Σ HCHs was lower than the average concentration of $\Sigma DDTs$ and Σ HCHs in Hong Kong soils which was 0.52 ng/g and 6.19ng/g respectively (Zhang et al, 2006), and they were much lower than the average concentrations of $\Sigma DDTs$ (37.6 ng/g) and $\Sigma HCHs$ (12.2 ng/g) found in soils of Pearl River Delta Region (Fu et al., 2003).
+In comparison with recent research reports, the concentrations of $\Sigma DDTs$ and $\Sigma HCHs$ measured in the study area was in the same low range with other pristine areas such as Tibet plateau where the concentration of Σ DDTs ranged from ND to 2.83 ng/g and Σ HCHs ranged from 0.18 to 5.38 ng/g (Fu et al., 2001), and European high altitude mountains that had Σ DDTs and Σ HCHs residual level in the range of 1.7-13 ng/g and 0.08-0.49 ng/g respectively (Grimalt et al., 2004).
+The average concentration outside the cave and inside the cave of Σ DDTs and Σ HCHs was lower than the average concentration of Σ DDTs and Σ HCHs which was 0.52 ng/g and 6.19ng/g respectively in Hong Kong soils (Zhang et al, 2006), and they were much lower than the average concentrations of Σ DDTs (37.6 ng/g) and Σ HCHs (12.2 ng/g) found in soils of Pearl River Delta Region (Fu et al., 2003).
 Some other studies reported around China, had higher residual levels of OCPs such as Beijing (Zhu et al, 2005), Tianjin (Tao et al., 2005), Nanjing (An et al., 2005).
-In Europe, Σ DDTs and Σ HCHs levels were in the range of 4.3-2400 ng/g and 0.36-110 ng/g in Poland soils (Falandysz et al., 2001).
+In Europe, DDTs and HCHs levels were in the range of 4.3-2400 and 0.36-110 ng/g in Poland soils (Falandysz et al., 2001).
 In comparison with similar research the levels of OCPs in Guilin were low and the reason is because there are mainly rice farms in the vicinity of Guilin city in which small amounts of OCPs were used with the rotary method of planting rice.
-The existence of alternating wet and dry conditions was beneficial to the aerobic and anaerobic degradation of OCPs, leading to a reduced amount of soil OCPs.
+The existence of alternating wet and dry conditions is beneficial to the aerobic and anaerobic degradation of OCPs, leading to a reduced amount of soil OCPs.